Thecknt/yelle/README.md

 Esta aplicación está diseñada para ser escalable y segura, asegurando que los datos de los usuarios estén protegidos mientras proporciona una experiencia de usuario fluida y atractiva.

-# Project Title: Codo a Codo Java
+# Project Title: Codo a Codo Java - Yelle international shipping platform.

 **General Description:**
 The parcel shipping web application is a comprehensive platform that allows users to interact with a variety of shipping services.
 It uses a set of modern technologies to provide a secure, efficient and enjoyable experience for our customers.